-I believe that 90% of our readers once experienced data loss moments.
+We believe that most of our readers once experienced data loss moments.
 That's why data recovery is always a popular topic under discussion, and it's not finished yet.
-Losing data while working on a PC/Mac is common, only that some people can quickly recover from the pain, but some cannot bear the loss regarding the file's value.
-Now, we'll start with a general troubleshooting guide on how to recover permanently deleted files on Mac, which you can no longer find in the Trash Bin in macOS.
+Permanently losing data on a Mac can be a pain, especially if you lose important documents or files.
+Some people can recover quickly from the pain, but others can't afford to lose the value of their files.

 First and foremost, the permanent deletion manners involved on a Mac include the combination keys usage of Shift-Command-Delete or Option-Shift-Command-Delete.
 Both shortcuts remove the selected files without sending them to the Trash.
 Besides, other paths are leading to permanently deleting files on Mac.